e-vdb/connectFour/README.md

 * connectFour.py : Python 3 script
 * rules_eng.txt : plain text document that contains the rules of the game
+* about.txt : plain text document that contains copyright and license information

 ## Tkinter interface